moskanoro/My_Portfolio/README.md

 - **CSS3**: For styling and layout.
 - **JavaScript**: For adding interactivity and dynamic content.

-LITERALLY NO FRAMEWORKS, NO EXTERNAL LIBRARIES TEACHER 😇.
+LITERALLY NO FRAMEWORKS, NO EXTERNAL LIBRARIES😇.

 # JS Project and Features #